 Is nata de coco healthy?

 However, nata de coco is often sweetened and packed in sugary syrup, so it's best to consume it in moderation.
-Check the ingredients list to ensure it meets your dietary needs.
+Check the ingredients to ensure it meets your dietary needs.

 How is nata de coco made?